 We develop and apply new genomics technologies to study the architecture and functions of chromosomes and chromatin.
-We use both Drosophila and mammalian cell lines as model systems.
+We use mammalian cell lines as model systems.

 Chromatin Systems Biology

-We aim to elucidate how hundreds of chromatin proteins work together to package the genome and regulate gene expression.
-We study the domain organization of chromatin along the genome, and we investigate the protein interaction networks that underlie the principal chromatin types.
+We aim to elucidate how hundreds of chromatin proteins work together with DNA sequences to package the genome and regulate gene expression.
+We study the domain organization of chromatin along the genome, and we investigate how enhancers and promoters are controlled by this context.
 Among others, we have identified five principal chromatin types in Drosophila, and we have constructed a network model of the interactions among >100 chromatin proteins, including dozens of proteins not previously known to be part of chromatin.

 Genome – Nuclear Lamina interactions

-We investigate the roles of the nuclear lamina in the spatial organization of chromosomes, and how this contributes to gene regulation and other nuclear functions.
-We discovered LADs, which are large chromosomal domains that associate with the lamina.
-Most genes in LADs are transcriptionally inactive, suggesting a repressive role for LADs.
+We investigate the role of the nuclear lamina in the spatial organization of chromosomes, and how this contributes to gene regulation and other nuclear functions.
+We discovered LADs, which are large heterochromatin domains that associate with the lamina.
+We have developed methods to visualize and map LADs in single cells.
 We now investigate how LADs are formed, and how they contribute to chromosome architecture and function.